OscarS05/OscarS05/README.md

 I’m a software developer specialized in backend development.
 I have knowledge in analysis, design, development, testing, and implementation of applications.
 I have experience building robust and maintainable RESTful APIs and working with GraphQL using Node.js, Express, and NestJS, also PHP with Laravel.
 I apply Clean Architecture principles.
 I’m currently pursuing a degree in Software Analysis and Development at SENA.

-I've built APIs for collaborative project management, livestock control, and a microservices-based social network, also a blog with Laravel.
+I've built APIs for collaborative project management, livestock control, and a social-media API, also a blog with Laravel.
 I'm passionate about software architecture, performance, security, and writing clean, understandable code.

 ---